oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

     * `exploration_stats_regeneration_jobs.py`
     * `model_validation_jobs.py`

-    However, you should always prefer placing jobs in pre-existing modules if an appropriate one already exists.
+    However, you should always prefer placing jobs in preexisting modules if an appropriate one already exists.

 For this example, we will write our job in the module: `core/jobs/batch_jobs/exploration_inspection_jobs.py`.